misthosio/misthos-wallet/pitch.md

 ## What Needs to be Done: Now to Signature Berlin

 After a long conceptualization phase and 2 months of dedicated research into the technological and domain specific components in 2017 I am currently working full time on code level implementation.
 My goal for Signature Berlin is to have a working skeleton with the fundamental system architecture in place.
-Ideally a demo of a basic end-to-end use case will be possible
+Iventurely a demo of a basic end-to-end use case will be possible
 This walk through would include:

 - Creating projects